byt3bl33d3r/MITMf/README.md

 So far the most significant changes have been:

-- Spoof plugin is live !!
-Supports ICMP, ARP and DNS spoofing (DNS Spoofing code was stolen from https://github.com/DanMcInerney/dnsspoof/)
+- Spoof plugin now supports ICMP, ARP and DNS spoofing (DNS Spoofing code was stolen from https://github.com/DanMcInerney/dnsspoof/)

 - Usage of third party tools has been completely removed (e.g. ettercap)